divyamlathiya/jdbc-CRUD-Java/README.md

 **4. Screenshot 4**
 ![Screenshot 4](path-to-your-image-4.png)

-> **Note**: Replace `path-to-your-image-x.png` with the path to your images in the repository.
+---

 ### Key Concepts Covered

-- Setting up JDBC Drivers and Connection Strings.
+- Setting up `JDBC Drivers` and Connection Strings.
-- Writing SQL queries for CRUD operations.
+- Writing `SQL queries` for `CRUD operations`.
 - Handling exceptions and errors in database operations.
-- Structuring Java code for clean and modular JDBC implementation.
+- Structuring Java code for clean and modular `JDBC implementation`.

 By the end of this project, you will be able to: